JuliaAnimators/Javis.jl/.github/ISSUE_TEMPLATE/bug_report.md

 2. Operating system (Mac, Linux, Windows):

+3. Javis version (i.e output of `] status Javis` in the REPL)

-3. Minimum working code example that led to bug:
+4. Minimum working code example that led to bug:

 **Expected Behavior and Actual Behavior**